janniks/basetag/README.md

 ### How does `basetag` work?

 It's rather simple.
-After installing `basetag` as a dependency our `postinstall` script creates a symlink that points from `node_modules/@` to your projects base directory.
+After installing `basetag` as a dependency a `postinstall` script creates a symlink that points from `node_modules/$` to your projects base directory.
 Everytime you use a `require` with `$/…` NodeJS will look inside the `$` package (i.e. our new symlink).
 The lookup is routed natively to your projects files.